hindman/optopus/README.md

 validation: for example, a command-line grammar can include validation-adjacent concepts, such as choices for positionals or option parameters.

-Optopus will not attempt to become a data conversion and validation library -- that falls beyond the scope of the project.
+Argle will not attempt to become a data conversion and validation library -- that falls beyond the scope of the project.
 But Opts (and possibly Variants) will have `convert` and `validate` attributes that can be set to one or more callables.
 That approach is not a revolutionary idea, of course, but it is an